moderntribe/square-one/wp-content/plugins/core/src/Block_Middleware/README.md

 ### Post Loop Field Middleware

 - [Post Loop Field Overview](https://d.pr/Px5xSe)
-- [How to configure the Post Loop Field Middleware](https://d.pr/FicVgp) - **NOTE: This is currently outdated as the middleware key you provide in `get_middleware_params()` should now return an array of `$config` instances.
-See [generating a new block with Post Loop Field Middleware](#example---generate-a-new-block-named-my_custom_block-that-has-post-loop-middleware-support) for the most up-to-date example.
+- [How to configure the Post Loop Field Middleware](https://d.pr/FicVgp) - **IMPORTANT: This is currently outdated as the middleware key you provide in `get_middleware_params()` should now return an array of `$config` instances.
+See [generating a new block with Post Loop Field Middleware]**(#example---generate-a-new-block-named-my_custom_block-that-has-post-loop-middleware-support) for the most up-to-date example.
 - [How to use the Post Loop Field in non-block controllers](https://d.pr/UP7fcL)

 ### Use Cases